iam-py-test/my_filters_001/.github/ISSUE_TEMPLATE/support_req.md

 ---
 name: Support request
 about: Ask for help from the community
-title: '[support request]'
+title: "[support request]"
-labels: 'support'
+labels: support
 assignees: ''

 ---